charming-art/charming/README.md

 ### Shape

-Appends shapes to canvas, most of shapes support the following attributes:
+Appending geometric elements to canvas, most of shapes support the following attributes:

 - **fill** - the fill color
 - **fillOpacity** - fill opacity (a number between 0 and 1)